 24. Defined Curls

 Some days you just want to roll out of bed and rock a lived-in look.
 You can either curl your hair and shake them out, or you can get a little hands-on action with your curling wand the night before and sleep on them for a more natural look.

 25. Tousled Side Part

 Side parts are the perfect way to rock a curly hairstyle if you have a long, narrow face.
 Off-center parts are a great option for long faces because they have a way of making your face appear slightly wider.
 When you chop your ‘do with blunt ends it will make you look more picturesque by elongating your neck and giving a super classic, yet slightly edgy look.

 26. Curly Space Buns

 It’s no surprise that we had to include space buns in our round-up.
 This ’90s hairstyle is alive and well, and it’s especially vivacious on short curly hair because it has a way of keeping the buns as perky as possible.
 We also love how they can make you look effortlessly cool while getting your hair out of your face.

 27. Bang-Heavy Mohawk

 Mohawks aren’t just for the dudes.
-We love this look because you can create it on straight hair if you have a long on top pixie, or create it with naturally thick curly hair.
-For the curly girls, start by brushing your hair upwards, focusing the brush at the roots.
+We love this look because you can create it on straight hair if you have a long on-top pixie, or create it with naturally thick curly hair.
+For the curly girls, start by brushing your hair upwards, focusing the brush on the roots.
 Then, when you’ve got your hair positioned in a mohawk, pin it in place.
 Then apply some gel to your hair to help to create a defined look to your hair as well as help hold onto this awesome style.

 28. Teased Out Volume